Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 _parser.addOption(_emulatorPort, defaultsTo: '8080');
 ```

-The `DriverTestArguments` should accept one more argument - the `FirebaseEmulator` class, that group together these parameters.
+We should create the `FirebaseEmulator` class, that group together these parameters and pass it to the `DriverTestArguments`.

-As we want to access values of the parameters in the integration tests, we need to pass these to the process environment of the `flutter drive` command.
+As we want to access values of the parameters in the integration tests, we need to pass the created `FirebaseEmulator` to the process environment of the `flutter drive` command.

 Consider the following example: